raspberrypilearning/cd-sebento-scratch-1/en/step_7.md

 **Control** blocks let you do things a certain number of times, or under certain conditions.

-The mosquito does whatever is in the `forever`{:class="blockcontrol"} block over and over again, forever.
+The mosquito does whatever is in the `forever`{:class="block3control"} block over and over again, forever.
 Once it has reached the end, it goes back to the top of the block and starts again.

 --- /collapse ---